-Allows Department to contract to provide Enhance Quality Improvement Program (EQUIP) grants.
+Requires Department to contract to provide Enhance Quality Improvement Program (EQUIP) grants, including grants to support the start-up of new homes.

 Sec.
 631. Domestic Violence Victim Support Policy

 Directs DHS to maintain policies to identify victims of domestic violence as they enter the system, refer these clients to counseling, and waive FIP requirements for these clients under certain circumstances.